Oscar winner to perform in Cyprus

-Telling stories through music has put composer Rachel Portman at the top of her game.
-Next month she brings her celebrated music to Cyprus for the first time
+Telling stories through music has put composer Rachel Portman at the top of her game

 She was the first woman to win an Academy Award and Emmy for film composition, the artist behind the music of Chocolat and Emma, and this summer, Rachel Portman will bring her timeless sound to the hilltops of Paphos.
 Ahead of her Cyprus debut at the Minthis Music Festival (July 9-13), she says she was charmed by what the island had to offer.

-CLAIM YOUR 30% DISCOUNT BY EMAILING TO [email protected] and including the reference ‘CM WHATSON’ in the subject line or body of the email
+CLAIM YOUR 30% DISCOUNT BY EMAILING TO [email protected] and include the reference ‘CM WHATSON’ in the subject line or body of the email

 “I remember seeing a video of last year’s Exclusive Nights at Minthis, and I thought, ‘Gosh, what a beautiful place and setting for these concerts.
 I would love to be part of that’.
 So I was thrilled to be invited,” she says.